educational-resources-and-services/bibletags-widget/widgetAPI.md

 - **Not yet implemented**
 - Only relevant if `wordNum` was provided.
 - `connectedWordNums` will contain an array of all the word numbers in the translation associated the relevant original language word.
-This is important since the `wordNum` provided might only be part of the translation of this original language word, while the website/app using this widget might want to highlight all relevant translation words.
+This is important since the `wordNum` provided might only be part of the translation of this original language word, while the embedding website/app might want to highlight all relevant translation words.
 - Eg. Genesis 1:1 ESV is sent to the [show](#show) function with `wordNum` set to 3.
 This is the word "beginning" which is one of two words translated from בְּרֵאשִׁית - the other being "In."
 Hence, `{ connectedWordNums: [1,3] }` is sent to the `infoCallback` function so that the embedding site/app can highlight both "In" and "beginning."

 #### Return value